dldemoks/Wordpress-5.5-WooCommerce-4.4/README.md

 Wordpress 5.5 - WooCommerce 4.4
 ======
-Модуль оплаты Payeer
+Payment module Payeer

-Для установки модуля скачайте и распакуйте архив.
+To install the module, download and unzip the archive.
-Далее следуйте прилагаемой инструкции
+Then follow the attached instructions.

-Разрабатывался на версии CMS Wordpress 5.5 - WooCommerce 4.4
+Support for CMS Wordpress 5.5 - WooCommerce 4.4